The Holy City Of Jerusalem

 The Armenian quarter is located in the southwest corner of the walled city.
 This quarter can be accessed through both the Zion Gate and the Jaffa Gate.
 The Armenians first came to Jerusalem in the fourth century.
 Christianity is the official religion of Armenia.
 Jerusalem has the oldest diaspora community outside of Armenia.
 At the center of the quarter is the Saint James Monastery, where all activities and decisions go forth.

 The Christian quarter is in the Northeast quarter and borders the other three quarters at different places.
 The Christian and Armenian quarters are basically considered as one community except for language differences.
 They are over 40 Holy sites in the Christian quarter.

 The Jewish quarter is in the Southeast quarter and is home to many major Synagogues and Yeshivas, including the Hurva Synagogue which has been the target of destruction numerous times.
 The newest restoration of Hurva Synagogue was rededicated in 2010.
 This is the center of all Jewish activity worldwide.
 Jews worldwide come here to celebrate the major feasts each year.
 To all Jews worldwide, Jerusalem is the center of all religious activity.

 The Muslim quarter is in the Northeast quarter of the city and is the largest and most populated quarter in the city.
 Until 1929, the Muslim quarter had a mixed population of Christians, Jews, and Muslims.
 Currently, more than 60 Jewish families still live in the Muslim quarter.

 There is never a wrong time to make a pilgrimage or to go on an adventure trip to Israel.
-With a desert that is blooming, you will enjoy fresh fruits year around.
-You will find many market places, including Yuhuda Market open year around to serve the needs of locals and visitors.
+With a dessert that is blooming, you will enjoy fresh fruits year-round.
+You will find many market places, including Yehuda Market open year-round to serve the needs of locals and visitors.
 Grab your passport and pack your bag.
 We will see you in the Holy Land.